 Expanding on Fred's legacy, the Public Information label have assembled a various artists compilation album Interpretations on FC Judd released May 2013.
 This includes Ian's collage electronic track Solid States. youtube

-The Practical Electronica exhibition brought together machines and sounds created by Ian and used in the making of the documentary, alongside items of Fred Juddrabilia, including books, magazines and records.
-Together with Ian's collages, and modified television, there was also a new interactive stereophonic sound generator Hellimatic, a remodelled 1960s exercise machine.
+The Practical Electronica exhibition brought together machines and sounds created by Ian, and used in the making of the documentary.
+Alongside items of Fred Juddrabilia, including books, magazines and records, were Ian's collages, a modified television, and an interactive stereophonic sound generator the Hellimatic - a remodelled 1960s exercise machine.
 Phoenix Brighton, Nov.
 19th-Dec.
 18th, 2011.
 Watch the Practical Exhibition film here

 This extensive research and film project setting out to explore the various facets of Fred Judd's career, focusses on his

 electronic music and the period from the mid-1950s to the early 70s.
 It puts him in context amongst the experimental